PRESENTED BY THE INDUSTRY & INNOVATION FORUM

 Professor Peter Cook is one of Australia’s foremost scientists and technology leaders in the areas of energy, greenhouse technologies and carbon capture and storage research and development.
 Professor Cook has occupied geoscience leadership positions in Australia and the UK and was the foundation Chief Executive of the Cooperative Research Centre for Greenhouse Gas Technologies (CO2CRC).
 He was an IPCC Coordinating Lead Author and has published extensively.
 He is a consultant to Australian companies and governments and has been an adviser to several overseas governments and international organisations.

-Chief Operating Officer, Mineral Carbonation International
+Chief Executive Officer, Mineral Carbonation International

 Dr Tony Peacock